Grufoony/TrafficFlowDynamicsModel/README.md

 You can also run the library on Python keeping the optimization level given by C++.
 To make this you have to make the Pybinding of the code on your personal environment.

-To do so, in the main folder run the following commands:
+To do so, in the main folder you can just run:

-    python3 setup.py sdist
-    pip install .
+    make binding